callenb/callenb.github.io/_posts/2021-04-18-jacob-and-hannah-solomons.md

 In this case just 8 lines further down there was an entry for "Villias" and 9 lines above is an entry for Poland.
 Even looking at the entry in the image above, and without other references, it is so obviously a "V".
 The Census person would have written what they heard Hannah say, and "Veshay" is how the Yiddish name for Veisiejai is pronounced, though i have usually seem it transliterated as "Vishay".
 For this reason, I am now working on the theory that Hannah, at least, was born in Veisiejai in Lithuania during 1862.

+{% include image.html url="/images/places/lithuania/Veisiejai_synagogue.jpg" dimensions="width='100%'" caption="The wooden synagogue in Veisiejai, Lithuania, where I believe Hannah Solomons may have come from" %}

-## Lithuania and the arrival of the jews
+## Lithuania and the arrival of the Jews

 Veisiejai is in present day Lithuania and about 195 km due west of Pershai.
 The two places are almost on the same parallel.
 There is a map in [The Seven Kingdoms of the Litvaks](https://www.dovidkatz.net/dovid/Lithuania/7_KingdomsLitvaks.pdf) by [Dovid Katz](https://www.dovidkatz.net/) that shows the dialect and cultural borders of Lithuania and it includes both Veisiejai and Pershai.
 My Great Grandfather through my Mum's male line came from Bialystok in present day Poland.
 This is also part of cultural Lithuania.
 The national borders and names of places change over time, so it is useful to find out where a place was at the time your ancestors lived there.
 I was also interested to know how long Jews had lived in Lithuania, and Vishay in particular.